jaimergp/conda-self/docs/index.md

 :::{grid-item-card} 💡 Motivation and vision
 :link: why
 :link-type: doc
-Read about why `conda-self-update` exists and when you should use it
+Read about why `conda-self` exists and when you should use it
 :::

 ::::